MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

         `Set-ADServiceAccount -Identity MIMSyncGMSAsvc -ServicePrincipalNames
         @{Add="PCNSCLNT/mimsync.contoso.com"}`

+## Actions to run on the Microsoft Identity Manager Synchronization server

 1. In Synchronization Service Manager, back up the encryption key.
 It will be requested with the change mode installation.
 Do the following:

     a.
 On the server that Synchronization Service Manager is installed on, look for the Synchronization Service Key Management tool.
 The **Export key set** is already selected by default.

     b.
 Select **Next**.

     c.
-At the prompt, enter and verify the Forefront Identity Manager (FIM) Synchronization Service account information:
+At the prompt, enter and verify the Microsoft Identity Manager or Forefront Identity Manager (FIM) Synchronization Service account information:

       -   **Account Name**: The name of the Synchronization Service account that's used during the initial installation.
       -   **Password**: The password of the Synchronization Service account.